kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO Fix KEY
 * TODO Fix IS

-* TODO BUG Any push following the use of BREAD results in a malloc error...
-Retest.
-Or this could mean string longer >64bytes to go to multiple blocks
 * TODO fix saving more than a single block of file storage.
 Means to concate multiple blocks?

 * TODO Add word to call fill_display with a char